How to secure your home or office broadband Wi-Fi router

 To perform the following changes, access to the router’s settings is required.
 But as each make and model can have slightly different ways of getting to the administrative tools it’s impossible for us to give exact instructions for your particular setup.

-Typically the controls are located via a web browser using either a URL (for example, some Netgear models use routerlogin.net) or an IP address (i.e. 192.168.1.1).
+Typically the management controls are viewed with a web browser using either a URL (some Netgear models use routerlogin.net, for example) or an IP address (i.e. https://192.168.1.1).
 You’ll then be prompted to enter a username and/or password.
 The default login details will either be printed on the router itself or in the manual.
 Some routers may offer a software utility, but this can be limited to a few of the most common controls for basic setup so it’s usually best to go through the web interface.

 Note that the options themselves can also vary wildly.
 They may be labelled differently and not every router will offer the same choice of settings.
 If you get stuck consult the user manual or search online for a solution specific to your hardware.